AGrowingTree/AGrowingTree.github.io/_posts/2016-03-02-Sponser-search.md

 spears) (mp3s)”. where we set the threshold κ to be 8$$\frac{P(\alpha, \beta)}{P(\alpha),P(\beta)} > \kappa$$

-<h4 id="Identifying Significant Query Pairs And Phrase Pairs">Identifying Significant Query Pairs And Phrase Pairs</h4>
+### Identifying Significant Query Pairs and Phrase Pairs

 In order to distinguish related query and phrase pairs from candidate pairs that are unrelated, we use the pair indepen- dence hypothesis